-An important consideration to keep in mind when choosing an apartment intercom system is its door release mechanism.
+An important consideration when choosing an apartment intercom system is its door release mechanism.
 Door release devices allow building staff and tenants to open the door for visitors with just the push of a button.
 However, not every intercom system with door release is equal.

 Some intercom systems allow you to release the door only when you’re in your apartment.
 Others allow you to release the door remotely, no matter where in the world you are.
 It’s important to understand the differences among these intercoms to choose the best system for your building.

-Read on to learn about the different apartment intercom systems, door releasing mechanisms, and how the wiring is an important consideration in your decision.
+Read on to learn about the different apartment intercom systems and door-releasing mechanisms and how the wiring is an important consideration in your decision.

 This post covers: